Question: How should Muslims respond to blasphemous acts or words against God, Islam or Muslims?

 “Good and evil are not equal.
 Repel evil with good, and the person who was your enemy becomes like an intimate friend.

-But none will attain it except those who persevere, and none will attain it except one having a great portion of good.
+But none is granted this (achievement) except those who persevere, and none is granted this (achievement) except those who have a great portion (of goodness).

 And if there comes to you from Satan an evil suggestion, then seek refuge in God.
 Indeed, He is the Hearing, the Knowing. ” (Fussilat 41:34-36)